 Driving slowly past Bandon’s charming harbor and Old Town restaurants and shops, I can make out the tall green industrial building on the Coquille River up ahead.
 For decades it was a successful processing plant for locally caught seafood.
 Today it is the home of Lori Osborne’s Farm & Sea Specialty Market.

 But this is more than just fresh seafood and meat.
 Lori and her husband Barry designed and built the farm-house style interior, with plenty of counters and shelves to be filled with interesting merchandise.
-There’s an ample stock of excellent wines from Oregon vineyards (including, yes, Pinot Noir), dozens of loaves of different kinds of freshly baked breads and pizza crust from Empire Bakery, local honey, and all kinds of specialty canned goods, sauces, jams, spices, rubs, and more.
+There’s an ample stock of excellent wines from Oregon vineyards, dozens of loaves of different kinds of freshly baked breads and pizza crust from Empire Bakery, local honey, and all kinds of specialty canned goods, sauces, jams, spices, rubs, and more.
 There is something interesting to examine in every nook and cranny.

 The market also offers fresh cooked meals on the weekends – often including fresh Dungeness crab!
-In 2019 Lori came up with the idea of a Bandon Crab Fest to celebrate the local industry and support the community.
+In 2019, Lori came up with the idea of a Bandon Crab Fest to celebrate the local industry and support the community.
 2020’s event was a two day gala on February 22 and 23 buzzing with musicians, speakers, great food & drink and of course the community.
-The fundraiser, sponsored in part by Coastal Sotheby’s International Realty and Bandon Dunes, will help create a youth vocational scholarship.
+The fundraiser, sponsored in part by Coastal Sotheby’s International Realty and Bandon Dunes, helped to create a youth vocational scholarship.

-Lori is a very busy woman who loves her work.
-“If you’re doing something and you’re not happy you need to figure it out ‘cuz, you know, life is short.”
+Lori is very busy and loves her work.
+“If you’re doing something and you’re not happy you need to figure it out because, you know, life is short.”
 She mentions her late mother just briefly – that she is the source of Lori’s work ethic: her head-down, “just get it done” way of approaching her businesses and life.
 She then describes the sensation of “being in a washing machine” at times, feeling pulled in multiple directions at once.
 She confesses with a wink that when she has it, she loves her couch time.